 Training with disabilities and other needs

-St.Mary and St.Thomas C.E.
-Primary Alliance is committed to Equality of Opportunity.
+North West Learning Partnership is committed to Equality of Opportunity.
 All trainees are encouraged to disclose any specific learning need that they experience, in order to make any adjustments.
-Student support is available from both the Alliance and the Universities which we work in partnership with.
+Student support is available from both the Alliance and the University.

 Support will be put into place for any trainee teacher who may need additional support or reasonable adjustments.
 For example, we have a specialist in Dyslexia within our Specialist Leader in Education team within the Alliance, who can provide support in developing coping strategies in day to day teaching.

 Your emotional well being and mental health is important to us.
 Therefore, support systems are embedded within our programmes.

 As part of the enrolment process to Teacher Training Programmes all students are required to complete a Health Questionnaire.

 Apply on the UCAS website.
 You’ll need to register with UCAS before you can apply.

 Visit Get into Teaching for guidance on applying for teacher training.